2011–12 FC Basel season: Domestic cup

-In winter like conditions, 30,100 fans watched an intense 87th Cup final in the Stade de Suisse, Wankdorf in Berne between FC Basel and FC Luzern.
+In winter like conditions, 30,100 fans watched an intense 87th Cup final in the Stade de Suisse, Wankdorf in Bern between FC Basel and FC Luzern.
 From the first minutes, FCL were the expected defiant opponents against an FCB who played in their best line-up.
 In the early stages, the Basel fans had to survive a few anxious minutes behind Yann Sommer's goal and they could thank the FCB goalkeeper for keeping the 0–0 at that stage.
 Heiko Vogel's team didn't even have a handful of scoring chances in the first half, with Valentin Stocker's shot from close range in the 26th minute being the highlight from the FCB point of view.
 FCL, for its part, was often a bit too complicated in the end.
 In the 55th minute, Alex Frei was able to take a free kick from the right side.
 His precise ball found Beni Huggel's head and landed in the net, unreachable for David Zibung.
 It was a wonderful goal, but it caused was a vigorous reaction from Luzern, which culminated in the 67th minute in the deserved equaliser, also per header, from Tomislav Puljić Because Basel did not get any reward for their final offensive, the game went into extra time.
 But these 30 minutes only had two mentionable scenes.
-First, Sommer miraculously saved an effort by Michel Renggli and secondly Radoslav Kovac 's intervention, as last man, against Adrian Winter could have been sanctioned.
+First, Sommer miraculously saved an effort by Michel Renggli and secondly Radoslav Kováč 's intervention, as last man, against Adrian Winter could have been sanctioned.

 Thus, the dramatic evening culminated in the penalty shootout, in which Yann Sommer became the match winning hero.
 The FCB goalkeeper parried both Ohayon and Gygax's shot marvelously, while all the red and blue players converted their shots.
 Basel won the Swiss Cup 4–2 in the penalty shootout.
 This was Basel's 11th Swiss Cup title.
 Furthermore, nobody who watched or participated was surprised that Yann Sommer won the man of the match trophy.